KasarKalyani/Layout/README.md

-Navigate to pages/UI/ParentCard file
+Navigate to pages/UI/ParentCard file.

-Run npm run dev
+Run npm run dev.

-Will see a page with option on top to chage child card layout/ parent card layout And see the magic
+Will see a page with option on top to chage child card layout/ parent card layout.

+And see the magic.